 One time it backfired on him – one of the things he told me to relay to someone (that he wasn’t going to be paying them) was followed up with an email complaining that he was a horrible person.
 Quite right too.
 This resulted in him getting angry at me and saying that I had caused them to be upset and threatening to email them and say that I was to blame for his decision.
 I can’t remember ever raising my voice to anybody else, but I shouted at him to say that that was not something I was going to do.
 I went to my lunch to cool off, when I came back I told him to pay the person out of my salary – I didn’t think it was my responsibility, but I would rather they be paid than not.
 He said no and explained to me how he never apologises to anybody and explained that I need to learn to take responsibility for my actions.
 I bit my lip and said nothing.

 The only thing that made the job bearable is that I formed good friendships with all of my co-workers and even had a friend of mine come to work there.
 Perhaps it says something about my own self-value, but for it is even harder to endure somebody being relentlessly nasty to people I love and care for than it than it is to be the victim of such behaviour myself.
-I remember once, when someone was away, I had to argue with him to defend them in his absence.
+I remember once, when someone was away, I had to argue with him to defend them in their absence.
 Another time he suggested to me that I could start doing the work of one of my co-workers so that he could fire them.
 This was despite the fact that he knew that I was friends with this person outside of work.
 His reason for wanting to get rid of them was because they had a few days off sick, too.